dxc-technology/halstack-style-guide/Button/dxc-button.md

 #### Overview

 Buttons are basic interface elements that initialize an action or function when the user interacts with them.
-The appearance of the button should suggest the user to take an action that leads to different scenarios.
+The appearance of the button should suggest the user takes an action that leads to different scenarios.

-These elements that reinforce to the user the necesity to interact are called CTA (Call to Action) components, which basically are designed to capture user attention and improve the user experience within the application.
+These elements that reinforce to the user the necessity to interact are called CTA (Call to Action) components, which basically are designed to capture user attention and improve the user experience within the application.
 <br>

 ##### *Appereance*

-Into DXC Design System you will find several buttons with different shades, colors and sizes, each of them carefully designed following best practices to fit in every application that you want to build or integrate with this system.
+Into DXC Design System you will find several buttons with different shades, colors, and sizes, each of them carefully designed following best practices to fit in every application that will be built or integrated with this system.
 <br>

 ###### Modes